Kravuar/jwt-auth-spring-boot-starter/README.md

    JWT properties (jwt-auth.jwt):

+   - `jwtStorageType`: Configure jwt storage type.
+By default, it is set to `"cookie"`.
    - `cookiePrefix`: Set the prefix for the JWT cookie.
 By default, it is set to `"Bearer_"`.
    - `issuer`: Define the issuer value for the JWT.
 By default, it is set to `"jwt-auth"`.
    - `httpOnly`: Specify whether the JWT cookies should be marked as HTTP-only.
 By default, it is set to `true`.